Labour to crack down on tax cheats

-And shadow chancellor Ed Balls said the package of measures to do that would include forcing people caught using aggressive tax avoidance schemes to pay not just the tax they dodged but up to the same sum in sanctions as well.
+Shadow chancellor Ed Balls said the package of measures would include forcing people caught using aggressive tax avoidance schemes to pay not just the tax they dodged but up to the same sum in sanctions as well.

 A new general anti-abuse rule (GAAR) was brought into force by Chancellor George Osborne in July last year amid political and public outrage over a string of revelations of stars using schemes to minimise their bills.

 The rule allows a blanket approach to deciding which schemes are not reasonable and should be shut down rather than officials being forced to legislate against each.

 But Labour - which has said it will raise £2.5 billion for the NHS by closing tax loopholes - said the rule was too weak because offenders were required only to pay the tax they had avoided.

 Mr Balls said: " Tackling tax avoidance is a key part of our economic plan.
 A fair and robust tax system is vital if we are to bring down the deficit, safeguard our National Health Service and maintain public support for the dynamic open economy we need.

 "This agenda will only be delivered if HMRC (HM Revenue and Customs) has the powers and resources it needs to act.
 We have supported the introduction of a general anti-abuse rule (GAAR).
 Those who set up abusive schemes should run the risk of being caught by such a rule.

 "But it is currently a GAAR without teeth.
 Those who are caught have to repay the tax they tried to avoid, but they do not face a penalty.